 Responsibilities and Duties

 The Vice Principal has responsibility for ensuring that the Subcontracting Fees and Charges Policy is reviewed annually.
-The Vice Principal will ensure that Subcontracting procedures and other such documents comply with, and are implemented in line with Skills Funding Agency requirements and best practice.
+The Vice Principal will ensure that Subcontracting procedures and other such documents comply with, and are implemented in line with Education & Skills Funding Agency requirements and best practice.

 All potential subcontractors will be made aware of the policy as part of the tendering process.